whiteducksoftware/azure-devops-build-agent-pro/docs/scalable.md

 ## Connect to Azure DevOps agent pool

-After deployment it is required to connect the newly created scale set with Azure DevOps.
+After deployment, it is required to connect the newly created scale set with Azure DevOps.
 Azure DevOps will take care of installing the agents and scaling the VM's in and out.

 ## Create a scale set agent pool